Chicago (poker card game): Exchanges and hand scoring

 The players are allowed to exchange any number of their cards.
 If a player chooses to exchange one card only, he may choose "one up", meaning that he is dealt one card faced up, which he can either accept, or instead take the next card unseen.
 After the exchanges, the player with the best hand (and only one player) gets points for his hand.
 Then follows another round of exchanges, but no hand scoring.

 The game

 Now, the first player begins by playing one card.
 Ordinary whist rules apply, but the players keep their cards collected by themselves.
 The player who wins the last trick gets 5 points.
 Also, the player with the best hand (whether it is the same player or not) gets points for his hand.
 After achieving 42 points a player is no longer permitted to trade cards as they normally would.
 Instead, they are dealt 6 cards at the beginning of the game and must discard one before the first scoring round.
 No further exchanges are permitted.

 Chicago

-After the second exchange, any player can choose to play Chicago.
+Any player can choose to play Chicago at any time.
 In this case, he pledges himself to win all the tricks of the game.
-If he does, he is awarded 15 points, but if he fails, the penalty is just as harsh: -15 points.
+If he does, then he is awarded 15 points, but if he fails, the penalty is 15 points.